Mygod/VPNHotspot/README.md

 ### Upstream

 * Upstream network interface: Main upstream used to reroute traffic.
-Leave blank for auto detect system VPN.
+  Leave blank for auto detect system VPN (allow/do not bypass this app to use VPN for it to work).
   Put `none` (or other similarly invalid entries) to suppress tethering VPN.
   Put your interface name for tethering WireGuard.
 * Fallback upstream: